 Surgeons do staging to determine the spread of cancer and to treat it accordingly.
 Correctly staged ovarian cancer is treated effectively.
 Surgeons may find it difficult to treat cancer which is not staged correctly.

 The extent of surgery for ovarian cancer depends on the stage of cancer, its spread and overall health of the patient.
 Women of childbearing age presented with early-stage ovarian cancer can be treated without removing ovaries and uterus.

 Cytoreductive surgery is a standard treatment for ovarian cancer.
 The goal of the surgery is to remove as much visible cancer as possible.
 This process is known as debulking.
 It is important if cancer has spread throughout the abdomen.
 Treatment prospects are bright for optimally debulked cancer.

-Based on the stage and extent of ovarian cancer, the cytoreductive surgery may involve removal of affected ovary (unilateral oophorectomy); both the ovaries (bilateral oophorectomy); both ovaries and fallopian tubes (bilateral salpingo-oophorectomy); single ovary and its adjoining fallopian tube (unilateral salpingectomy).
+Based on the stage and extent of ovarian cancer, the cytoreductive surgery may involve removal of the affected ovary (unilateral oophorectomy); both the ovaries (bilateral oophorectomy); both ovaries and fallopian tubes (bilateral salpingo-oophorectomy); single ovary and its adjoining fallopian tube (unilateral salpingectomy).

-HIPEC [Hyperthermic Intraperitoneal Chemotherapy]
+Ovarian Cancer Treatment in Hyderabad: HIPEC [Hyperthermic Intraperitoneal Chemotherapy]

-As far as HIPEC is concerned, it is a fact that the procedure is specialized one, as the patients need to be selected carefully to achieve the best result.
+As far as HIPEC is concerned, it is a fact that the procedure is a specialized one, as the patients need to be selected carefully to achieve the best result.